troyfigiel/monorepo/README.md

 - I can create modules and enable them to specify exactly which config is used by which host
   - This is cleaner than importing, because it also allows me to set any variables I need to
   - The Nix code for each host will be fairly small.
 Just setting which config to enable.
+- Since these are kind of "meta-modules" that are only useful to keep my code DRY, it is best to keep the number of options as small as possible.
+  - If a configuration does not vary between hosts, do not add it as an option
+  - The exception is the "enable" option which allows me to easily add or delete configurations, plus it is standard in nixpkgs as well.
+- Because these modules are "meta-modules", I might want to rename them to distinguish them from the modules that I might need to create myself
+  - Profiles might be a good naming?

 ### lib
 - To extend the default lib from nixpkgs, I can use lib.extend and supply an overlay